matthijsbrouwer/arduino_api/README.md

 The application tries to detect automatically the COM-port used by the Arduino board and starts a connection.

-Then two processes are started:
+Then three processes are started:

 <img width="200" align="right" src="../master/images/api.png?raw=true">